 MATH 109 Precalculus Algebra Fundamentals Credits: 2

 This course is required for students not meeting full placement requirements for MATH 110 (Precalculus Algebra) in order to concurrently enroll in MATH 110.
 Fundamental topics and skills that are necessary for success in MATH 110 will be developed in close alignment with the material covered in MATH 110 over the course of the semester.
 Students enrolling In this co-requisite course must remain enrolled in both courses for the semester.
 Students will not be permitted to withdraw from one of the courses (either MATH 109 and MATH 110) and not the other.
 Grades are not counted toward GPA.
-Does not fulfill Arts and Sciences mathematics requirement.
 Does not count toward graduation.

 Prerequisites: ALEKS Score of 35 or higher; or MyMathTest Intermediate Algebra Score of 50% or higher; or ACT Math Sub-score of 18 or higher; or SAT Math Sub-score of 500 or higher.

 Co-requisites: MATH 110.